Suyash726/Desktop_Voice_Assistant/README.md

 # Desktop_Voice_Assistant
-In this project I tried to create a Voice Activated Desktop Assistance named Amadeus which performs some basic tasks.Change name to main and it will start working!
+In this project I tried to create a Voice Activated Desktop Assistance named Amadeus which performs some basic tasks.
+Work in progress!